How to Develop A Successful China Public Relations Strategy

 For example, The Publicity Department of the Central Committee of the Communist Party of China (CCPPD) directly controls state-owned enterprises such as China Central Television, China National Radio, as well as other movie and television studios.
 It is in charge of ideology-related work and is responsible for controlling the licensing of media outlets and censoring any content that offends the sensibilities of the Chinese government or Chinese cultural standards.
 In 2018, it announced that radio and television programs should not invite guests with tattoos, and those who promote “Hip-Hop”, “Subculture” and “Décadentisme”.

 Since the media content in China is strictly controlled, businesses should take the time to consider how to build their messaging with the right context.
-Being aware of the government’s stance on various Chinese media platforms, (Some are said to be more “state-controlled”) celebrity endorsements, (Some celebrities, such as Lady Gaga, were once blacklisted in China) and taboo topics is an essential part of a successful PR campaign in China.
+Being aware of the government’s stance on various Chinese media platforms, (Some are said to be more “state-controlled”) celebrity endorsements, (Some celebrities, such as Lady Gaga, were once blacklisted in China) and taboo topics is an essential part of a successful China public relations strategy.

 Apart from state censorship, businesses should also be certain to publish “politically correct” information.
 For example, during the 2019 International Women’s Day, M.A.C cosmetics sent a sales promotion message showing China’s map without including Taiwan.
 Immediately, the brand was flagged and blamed for not supporting the Union of China’s territories.
 Eventually, M.A.C. apologized for the “mistake” and resent a “correct” version of the map.